stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/halfway-calculation-2x.png "Calculating the starting point of the line to rasterize")

 However, we need the change in Y to be relative to the centre of the pixel.
-This is the value we will initialise ε to.
+This is the value that we will initialise ε to.
 We can calculate this by subtracting ΔX × 0.5 from ΔY × 0.5:

 ![](/images/2020-07-28-bresenhams-line-algorithm/calculating-epsilon-2x.png "Calculating the starting value of ε for the new line")

 This can be rewritten as (ΔY - ΔX) × 0.5.

-Now that we have expressions for these differences, we can update the Bresenham line algorithm implementation from the previous section to the following:
+Now that we have expressions for these differences, we can take the Bresenham line algorithm implementation from the previous section and update it to the following:

 ```js
 function bresenhamVariation(x0, y0, x1, y1) {